atfcreative/sunset-space-client/README.md

 #### Challenges
 > Multer, new challenge especially to refresh the profile image automatically.
 > Focus on the plan Strategize and implement.
+> jQuery incompatible with React.
 > Heroku!!!

 #### THANK YOU
 To everyone, especially Kenny and Brock!
-Mostly Kenny.